 Doing yard work

-While an au pair might occasionally offer or choose to help with these tasks, it's not appropriate to require them to do so.
-Offering extra money for these tasks is also not acceptable, regardless of their willingness.
+If an au pair offers to help with any of these tasks, it’s acceptable for them to lend a hand on occasion, but it’s not appropriate to require or regularly expect them to do so.
+Even offering extra pay for these tasks is discouraged, regardless of their willingness.

 The "extra household help" you can expect